-Botulinum toxin, commonly known as Botox, is a synthetic chemical that can be used to block nerve signals for treatment of a wide range of conditions.
-Although most commonly known for its cosmetic purposes, at ANC it is used strictly for therapeutic purposes.
-Botox injections offer an effective therapeutic treatment for many medical conditions, including muscle spasms, cervical dystonia and other neurological disorders.
+Botulinum toxin, commonly known as Botox, can be used to block nerve signals for treatment of a wide range of conditions.
+Botox injections offer an effective therapeutic treatment for many medical conditions, including migraines, muscle spasms, cervical dystonia and other neurological disorders.

 Botox injections are administered directly into the affected muscle with no need for anesthesia.
 The injection effectively blocks nerve signals sent to the muscle to prevent it from contracting and reduce pain.

-The results of treatment are often most effective during the first two to six weeks after the injection, and will continue to last for up to six months.
+The results of treatment are often last for up to three months.
 Results can be maintained through routine follow-up injections.

 Skin biopsy is a safe, minimally invasive, painless and cheap tool for providing diagnostic information on small nerve fibers, which are invisible to routine neurophysiological tests.
 Skin biopsy is proving to be a reliable diagnostic tool in patients complaining of symptoms consistent with small-fiber neuropathy, a condition that has been underdiagnosed in the past.